nikop/steam-help/faqs/Your credit card information has been declined by your credit card company due to an incorrect address being entered.md

 In some very rare cases, there may be an issue with the information that your bank checks this information against, or the verification system may be temporarily malfunctioning.
 If you suspect that this is the case, you may wish to purchase a [Steam Wallet card](https://store.steampowered.com/account/redeemwalletcode) from a physical retailer or use an alternate payment method.

-[section style=important] ### Note:
+  ### Note:
-If your purchase fails, Steam will email you a link that will let you try your purchase again (at the sale price) for up to 72 hours.[/section]
+If your purchase fails, Steam will email you a link that will let you try your purchase again (at the sale price) for up to 72 hours.